 Gaining traction with the “media that matters” in the B2B market is not just about pitching and press releases.
-For companies to meet their marketing and business goals, they need to work with their PR partners to develop a comprehensive strategy that’s built on:
+For companies to meet their marketing and business goals, they need to work with their PR partners to develop a B2B PR strategy that’s built on:

-We asked three PR professionals with clients in the B2B sector – Dana Sullivan Kilroy, principal at The Ferraro Group, Laura Borgstede, founder and CEO of Calysto Communications, and Shirley Johnson, founder and owner of Stage 1 Public Relations – for their tips and strategies for getting meaningful coverage for their B2B clients.
+We asked three PR professionals with clients in the B2B sector – Dana Sullivan Kilroy, principal at The Ferraro Group, Laura Borgstede, founder and CEO of Calysto Communications, and Shirley Johnson, founder and owner of Stage 1 Public Relations – for their tips and strategies on how to build a successful B2B PR strategy.

 Remote PR Jobs: What is the best piece of advice you can give a new PR professional when they enter the B2B space?